Greginkansas/-openhab-openhab1wiki/Yamahareceiver-Binding.md

 allowed bindingTypes:

-* `power`: Openhab Type `Switch`, Switches The Receiver ON or OFF (ON only if you have the Receiver allowed insid settings to react on this Signal in OFF state!!)
+* `power`: Openhab Type `Switch`, Switches The Receiver ON or OFF (ON only works if the Receiver's settings are configured to react on this signal while in the OFF state!
+This setting is sometimes labeled "Network Standby" and must be enabled.)

 * `mute`: Openhab Type `Switch`, Mute or Unmute the receiver
 * `volume`: Openhab Type `Dimmer`, Set's the receivers Volume percent Value.